Rees algebras of modules and coherent functors: Versal maps and coherent functors

-This example shows that the Yoneda embedding $\moda\subset\funa$ actually takes values in $\mathcal{C}$, that is, the functor $M\mapsto h^M$ is an embedding of $\moda$ into the category $\mathcal{C}$ of coherent functors. \begin{theorem}[\cite{coherenthart}, Theorem~1.1a] If $f\colon\fF_1\to\fF_2$ is a morphism of coherent functors, then $\ker(f)$, $\coker(f)$, and $\im(f)$ are also coherent. \end{theorem} One advantage that the category of coherent functors has over the category of finitely generated modules is that it has an \emph{exact} dual.
+This example shows that the Yoneda embedding $\moda\subset\funa$ actually takes values in~$\mathcal{C}$.
+That is, the functor $M\mapsto h^M$ is an embedding of $\moda$ into the category $\mathcal{C}$ of coherent functors. \begin{theorem}[{\cite[Theorem~1.1a]{coherenthart}}] If $f\colon\fF_1\to\fF_2$ is a morphism of coherent functors, then $\ker(f)$, $\coker(f)$, and $\im(f)$ are also coherent. \end{theorem} One advantage that the category of coherent functors has over the category of finitely generated modules is that it has an {exact} and reflexive dual.